Breadn11/Transformers_UE3/readme.md

 * Fall of Cybertron (FOC)
 * Rise of the Dark Spark (ROTDS)

-These games are all built off of the last and share a lot of underlying structure, so guides here will be general to all of them unless otherwise specified.
+These four games are built off of the same underlying structure, so the guides here are applicable to all of them unless otherwise specified.